slackapi/python-slack-discovery-sdk/README.md

 # Python-Slack-Discovery-SDK

 👋🏼 Welcome to the Python-Slack-Discovery-SDK!
-This project aims to make using the [Slack Discovery API's](https://api.slack.com/enterprise/discovery/methods#methods) easier.
+This project aims to make using the Slack Discovery APIs easier.

 > 🚨 Note: This SDK is only accessible to customer developers with access to the Discovery API (Enterprise accounts) or partners who have been onboarded to the Security and Compliance partner program.
 To learn more about the Discovery APIs, please [visit our help center](https://slack.com/help/articles/360002079527-A-guide-to-Slacks-Discovery-APIs). 🚨

 # Using the SDK